mxcl/Path.swift/README.md

 // were meant to be directory destinations
 ```

-Paths are just string representations, there *may not* be a real file there.
+Paths are just string representations, there *might not* be a real file there.

 # Support mxcl